jwalkerlusd/snmp-scout/README.md

 Available options:

-- `-r, --rules <path-to-rules-file>`: Specify a path to the discovery rules file
+- `-r, --rules <path-to-rules-file>`: Specify a path to the discovery rules file - default: ./snmp-scout-rules.js -- see format below
 - `-h, --help`: Show help message and exit

 ### As a module